 Now that the Covid-19 pandemic has calmed down, employees are preparing to return to work.
 Staying healthy at work is a concern for everyone, from employees to management.
 In fact, 71% of surveyed U.S. employees said they are concerned about health at work and do not feel completely safe in their workplace.

 The pandemic does not seem to end as fast as we all anticipated.
 Therefore, businesses should find a reliable formula to continue their activities amidst the COVID-19 pandemic.
 Managers and employers continue to face challenges transitioning into the current state.
 Some of these challenges include changing work schedules, company policies, and maintaining a clean workstation.

 It's no secret that the COVID-19 virus has changed the way we live, play, and, in many cases, work.
 Many companies sent employees home to work to help slow the spread, but with the release of the vaccines came a bit of normalcy — enough that employees are slowly but surely becoming reacquainted with working in person.

 As we shift back into a physical space for work, businesses are re-evaluating what it means to provide a healthy, productive work area.
 How do you make your employees feel safe and focused by prioritizing workplace cleanliness?

 Disinfection services are essential in providing healthier spaces and peace of mind as businesses reopen and facilities return to normal occupancy levels.
-The CDC provides guidelines, geared at employers, owners, managers, and operations specialists, to follow when creating reopening plans for their office buildings so that employees and clients stay safe.
-Disinfection services can be used for either general cleaning in an office building or for critical environment cleaning in cleanrooms, pharmacies, compounding pharmacies, data centers, or robotic manufacturers.
+The CDC provides guidelines geared at employers, owners, managers, and operations specialists to follow when creating reopening plans for their office buildings so that employees and clients stay safe.
+Disinfection services can be used for either general cleaning in an office building or critical environment cleaning in cleanrooms, pharmacies, compounding pharmacies, data centers, or robotic manufacturers.